The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Prior to 6 April 2019, only gains on direct disposals by non-resident persons of UK residential property interests were potentially subject to UK tax.
 This would have been the case where the capital disposal was annual tax on enveloped dwellings (ATED) related or was caught by the FA 2015 non-resident CGT (NRCGT) rules.
-See the Overview of the ATED regime and Capital gains tax charge on UK residential property owned by non-residents guidance notes (subscription sensitive) for further details on the operations of those rules.
+See the Overview of the ATED regime and Non-resident capital gains tax (NRCGT) on UK residential property (2015–2019 rules) guidance notes for further details on the operations of those rules.
 In both cases, the gains were subject to CGT, either at 20%, if caught by the FA 2015 NRCGT rules, or 28%, if ATED-related.
 The normal rule charging companies’ capital gains to corporation tax did not apply.

 Essentially, from 6 April 2019:

 all direct disposals of interests in UK land, both residential and commercial, are subject UK tax.
 For non-resident companies, such disposals are subject to UK corporation tax (at 19%) rather than CGT (at up to 28%).
 If commercially sensible to do so, taxpayers may wish to consider deferring asale until after 5 April 2019 to avail of the lower tax rates